tnichols217/notes/CSDS 391/Cheat Sheet.md

 # CSP
 ## Constraints
-Node Consistency: all unary constraints are satisfied Arc Consistency: all binary constraints are satisfied
+Node Consistency: all unary constraints are satisfied Arc Consistency: all binary constraints can be satisfied with current possible values Path Consistency: all binary constraints can be satisfied upon triplets of nodes